hbshci/fhi/content/challenge/challenge-intro-downloads-intro.md

-For additional information about the Health Acceleration Challenge, download these items.
+For additional information about the Health Acceleration Challenge, please see the following items: